Spring Garden Revival

 Riverside Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Riverside’s wetlands, streams, and conservation lands require careful coordination with the Environmental Commission or Sustainability Board.
-Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may be subject to buffer zone regulations and permit requirements.
-Erosion control is especially critical on clay soils, which are highly prone to sediment runoff when bare.
-During the spring dethatching window (April-May), residents and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended before work begins, in accordance with Illinois Department of Natural Resources guidelines.
-For questions about environmental compliance, buffer zones, or permit procedures, contact: Riverside Boards and Commissions
+Dethatching near Riverside’s wetlands, streams, and conservation areas requires careful coordination with the local Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
+Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended before work begins.
+For guidance on permits, seasonal restrictions, and compliance procedures, contact:

-27 Riverside Road, Riverside, IL 60546
+27 Riverside Rd, Riverside, IL 60546

 Phone: (708) 447-2700